Psychology training internship program

 Anticipated Interview Dates: Beginning - Middle of January 2023

 Interview Format: Virtual

 VA Psychology Training

-The psychology internship at the Wilmington VA is newly established and therefore not yet accredited by the American Psychological Association.
-We are currently undergoing the accreditation process.
+The psychology internship at the Wilmington VAMC is not yet accredited by the American Psychology Association; however, has been authorized for an APA site visit.
+Consequent to ongoing delays caused by the pandemic, our site visit cycle is projected to be in Winter 2023 [January-May].
 Graduates of this internship program prior to accreditation are eligible to apply for postdoctoral fellowship positions and employment within the VA.

 We offer two, full-time, one year doctoral internships in Clinical Psychology, with the goal of developing competent and ethical Psychologists with the requisite knowledge and skills required to practice as generalists in a multitude of clinical settings.
 The Wilmington VA program appointment is for 2080 hours, which is equivalent to full-time status for one year.
-Training experience will be primarily based out of the outpatient behavioral health clinic, with opportunities for specialized advanced training in Whole Health, Military Sexual Trauma (MST), Primary Care Mental Health Integration, and others.
+Training experience will be primarily based out of outpatient General Mental Health, with opportunities for specialized advanced training in Whole Health, Military Sexual Trauma (MST), Combat Trauma, and others.
 All clinical activities will occur in the context of recovery-oriented, interdisciplinary care.
 For more information, please review our Training Brochure.